Stochastic Quantum Information Geometry and Speed Limits at the Trajectory Level: Conditional Quantum Fisher Information

 An analogous quantity is the Stochastic Fisher information (SFI), recently introduced in the context of stochastic thermodynamics \cite{Melo3_2025,melo2_2025}.
 The SFI is a random variable whose average yields the FI.
 Unlike the standard FI, the SFI $\iota(x,\theta)$ depends on the specific single-shot realization $x$

 The SFI effectively quantifies the ``surprisal'' rate with respect to the parameter $\theta$.
+Concretely, the surprisal of a trajectory is $-\log p(x_{[0,t]}|\theta)$; its sensitivity to $\theta$ is the score $\partial_\theta \log p(x_{[0,t]}|\theta)$, whose square is the SFI \eqref{eq:SFI}.
 The stochastic thermodynamic interpretation of the SFI closely mirrors that of the FI, maintaining the analogy between fluctuating (trajectory-level) and averaged quantities.
 Furthermore, the SFI provides speed limits for state transformations at the single-trajectory level \cite{melo2_2025}.